ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Limitations

 \section{Limitations}

-Though ZoFia show strong detection capacities, its application and evaluation face multiple constraints.
-Due to copyright and privacy concerns, there has been a recent lack of high-quality, and continuously updated public datasets.
+Though ZoFia shows strong detection capabilities, its application and evaluation face multiple constraints.
+Due to copyright and privacy concerns, there has been a recent lack of high-quality, continuously updated public datasets.
 It prevents us from evaluating ZoFia on the most recent news.
 Building the next generation of benchmark datasets that meet ethical standards and reflect real-world information dynamics is a critical step in this field.

-From the framework's perspective, ZoFia depends on multiple LLMs, which introduces nontrivial computation cost and inference latency.
 The efficiency of using external retrieval can also be improved.
-Since it is not our main focus, we integrate only a lightweight retrieval augmented generation (RAG) module in claim verification.
-Future work that adopts more advanced RAG architectures, such as re-ranking model and more advanced mechanism, may further strengthen the exploitation of external knowledge.
-We plan to conduct more comprehensive experimental benchmark evaluation over the detection capabilities of LLMs and Multi-agent system for fake news \cite{benchFake,kuntur2024fake,llm4cvd}.
+Since it is not our main focus, we integrate only a lightweight retrieval-augmented generation (RAG) module for claim verification.
+Future work that adopts more advanced RAG architectures, such as a re-ranking model and more advanced mechanisms, may further strengthen the exploitation of external knowledge.
+We plan to conduct more comprehensive benchmark evaluations of the detection capabilities of LLMs and multi-agent systems for fake news \cite{benchFake,kuntur2024fake,llm4cvd}.

 ZoFia currently focuses on the text modality.
 Modern misinformation increasingly appears in multi-modal form that combines images and text.
 Extending ZoFia to the multimodal domain has strong potential.
 One direction is to introduce vision language models (VLMs) as a dedicated visual expert.
 Another is to study how different modalities interact during the debate process to achieve effective fusion.